mendix/docs/content/ats/howtos/ht-version-2/increase-recorder-helper-coverage-2.md

 Make sure you use some kind of naming structure when deciding to rename several widgets in your app.
 Consistency is important.

-### 3.3 Reducing the use of custom widgets
+### 3.3 Reducing the Use of Custom Widgets

 Custom widgets are often designed differently than Mendix widgets.
 As the ATS Recorder is designed to recognize Mendix widgets.
 Some custom widgets are not supported by the ATS Recorder, they can still be supported by ATS!
 The advice is to build functionalities with Mendix widgets.
 You must only use custom widgets in your application if Mendix widgets do not suffice.
 Questions that you must ask yourself when you create new functionalities:
 * Does it add value to the application if I add a custom widget instead of a standard widget?
 * Can it be solved in a different way, with the use of standard widgets?

-## 4 Increasing ATS Helper coverage of your AUT
+## 4 Increasing ATS Helper Coverage of Your AUT

 Even with the tips from the previous chapter recording every widget on your AUT is not possible.
 There are some widgets that are too complicated to record.
 But if the ATS Recorder doesn't record a widget, it doesn't mean ATS cannot interact with it.
 When the ATS Recorder doesn't record certain widgets, you must check with the ATS Helper if that widget has an mx-name.
 For example, the ATS Recorder might not record clicking on a certain image.
 But when you check that image with the ATS Helper you see that that image does have an mx-name: